 It's official: The new iPad 6th generation's screen repair will be simple and low-cost for us to fix.
 Our recent tear down shows that Apple has retained the non-laminated screen design.
 This means the screen technology consists of a separate digitizer and LCD (compared to the fused construction of the iPad Pro models).
 This is a similar construction to all base iPad models going back to the iPad 2 released in 2011.

 Two of our stellar technicians, Chris and Leo, put together this video.
 It's short, simple, and to the point.

 There are a few things of importance from this video:

-As a company that fixes iPads for schools, we are excited to see Apple both providing low-cost iPads for schools and constructing them in such a way that the iPad repair process will be simple and low-cost (as opposed to the iPad Air 2 or iPad Pro models which are quite expensive to fix).
+As a company that's been fixing iPads since 2011, we are excited to see Apple both providing affordable iPads and constructing them in such a way that the screen repair process will be simple and low-cost (as opposed to the iPad Air 2 or iPad Pro models which are quite expensive to fix).